MirrorNetworking/Mirror/migration.md

 Note that if you remove and add a NetworkIdentity,  you will need to reassign it in any component that was referencing it.

-## 7. Adjust your firewall and router ##
+## 7. Update your firewall and router ##
 LLAPI uses UDP.
 Mirror uses TCP by default.
-This means you may need to change your router port forwarding and the firewall on your machine to expose the TCP port instead of UDP.
+This means you may need to change your router port forwarding and firewall rules in your machine to expose the TCP port instead of UDP.
-This highly depends on your router and operating system
+This highly depends on your router and operating system.

 # Video version #